vic-sem-2018/syllabus/VicSemSyllabus2018.md

 please consult me.

 #### Reading and note-taking, technology
-We wil use various technologies we will use to facilitate various forms of individual and collective note-taking, writing, archiving, and computational text analysis.
+We will use various technologies we will use to facilitate various forms of individual and collective note-taking, writing, archiving, and computational text analysis.
 In addition, we will use laptops intentionally and strategically during some parts of class but not